 At most of our tournaments, half the debaters are Novices.
 At the first tournaments of the year, most of the Novices have never debated before.
 So you can honestly tell your students they are starting off even.
-If you attend the pre-season Novice Scrimmage your team will get a great introduction to the process.
+We strongly recommend you attend the pre-season Novice Scrimmage to see a live debate and to participate in two practice rounds.
+It is the best introduction to the debate that we can provide.

-During the prep period, Novices on established teams do benefit by working with their Varsity teammates preparing cases.
+All the debaters from your school may work together during the case preparation period.
+Novices on established teams do benefit by working with their Varsity teammates preparing cases.
 If your team is small, we can arrange for them to work with another team for their first tournament.
 While most teams focus their practices on debating, practicing for the preparation period is equally important.
 Debaters have one hour to read the packet and develop their arguments both in support of and against the resolution.
 They will need a plan to allocate their time and someone responsible to keep track and move them along from task to task.

 You will want to attend the Judges Workshop at your first tournament.
 It is a good chance to get a feel for the other judges and ask questions about the tournament.
 In later tournaments, you can work with your team during preparation.
-We don't encourage this, but we have no rule against it, and many coaches do work with their teams.
+We don't encourage coaches working with their debaters during case prep, but we have no rule against it, and many coaches do work with their teams.
 As your team gains experience, you will find that they will want to do more on their own and will only use you as a sounding board.
+Based on experience, help from a coach during prep does not seem to have much impact on performance.

-Make sure your debaters understand the structure of the tournament: preparation, round 1, round 2, lunch, round 3, final round.
+Make sure your debaters understand the structure of the tournament: preparation, round 1, round 2, lunch, round 3, round 4, final round.
 Since round 2 follows immediately on round 1, you will find it hard to check up with them before lunch.
 You may want to arrange a brief rendezvous in case they have any questions.
-Lunch is a good time to talk about what they have seen in the first two rounds that they can apply to round 3.
+Lunch is a good time to talk about what they have seen in the first two rounds, and how they might apply that in rounds 3 and 4.

 You should feel free to discuss any aspects of the debates with your students between rounds or during lunch.
 But remember we have a tight schedule.
 Don't be late for your next round!